 Some at-home printers market a variety of features as "CMYK" support, but they are not all the same and do not follow a consistent set of instructions.
 If you have any questions about how to print in CMYK, contact your printer's manufacturer (HP, Brother, etc), explore their website, or send your file to a print shop for a single printing.

-As an admin of a professional, team, or enterprise account, you can designate your brand colors to default to CMYK.
+As an admin of a Pro, Team, or Business account, you can designate your brand colors to default to CMYK.